-13.3.10.2.1 Notwithstanding the Residential Medium Density policies of this Plan, apartment dwellings of a low, mid-rise and taller built form will be permitted.
+13.3.10.2.1 Notwithstanding the Residential Medium Density policies of this Plan, apartment dwellings of a low, mid-rise and taller built form will be permitted up to 12 storeys.

-13.3.10.2.2 For lands fronting Lakeshore Road East, Street 'F' or Street 'I', commercial uses will be permitted on the ground level of buildings.
+13.3.10.2.2 For lands fronting Lakeshore Road East, Street 'D' or Street 'F', commercial uses will be permitted on the ground level of buildings.